 In addition to his work in Russia, Dr. Bernbaum has written many articles and has authored two books, Why Work? and Perspectives on Peacemaking.
 He also wrote monthly “Reflections on Russia.”
 Dr. Bernbaum lectures on college and university campuses, and is a speaker at seminars, workshops, and weekend retreats.
 Dr. Bernbaum received his undergraduate degree in history from Calvin College in Grand Rapids, Michigan.
 He earned his Master’s degree in European History and his Ph.D. in European and Russian History from the University of Maryland.
 Dr. Bernbaum also received the first Honorary Doctorate degree issued by Nizhni Novgorod State University in Russia in 1995.
 In May 2009, Dr. Bernbaum was given a third doctorate when Huntington University (Huntington, Indiana) awarded him with a Doctor of Humane Letters for his work in international education.

-Dr. Bernbaum lives in the Washington, D.C. area.
-Through the deaths of his wife’s sister and brother‐in‐law in 1974‐75, John and Marge inherited and raised a second family of six children, in addition to their own three offspring, all of whom are now adults.
+The Bernbaums raised a large family following the deaths of his wife Marge’s sister and brother‐in‐law in 1974‐75.
+John and Marge inherited and raised a second family of six children, in addition to their own three children, all of whom are now adults.
 Marge died in May 2020 after a courageous struggle with pancreatic cancer, her third cancer battle.
-The Bernbaums have thirteen grandchildren.

 The Bernbaums have fourteen grandchildren and five great-grandchildren.